Tag Archives: Deluxe Editions

 Deluxe Edition with bonus CD

-Tribulation – Down Below (Review)
+Tribulation – Down Below (Album Review)

 When Sweden’s Tribulation premiered their new single Lady Death in late 2017, it left me expecting a bland, streamlined follow-up album to 2015’s excellent The Children Of The Night.
 I shouldn’t have worried.
 Their follow-up Down Below is definitely streamlined but, far from being bland, it hones their horror metal to perfection: simplifying their music and making it more accessible without sacrificing depth.
 No mean feat.